Nicolas Chuquet

 Item: one should know that a million is worth a thousand thousand units, and a byllion is worth a thousand thousand millions, and tryillion is worth a thousand thousand byllions, and a quadrillion is worth a thousand thousand tryllions, and so on for the others.
 And an example of this follows, a number divided up and punctuated as previously described, the whole number being seven hundred forty-five thousand three hundred and twenty-four tryllions, 804300 byllions 700023 millions 654321 ...

 In the extract from Chuquet's manuscript, the transcription and translation provided here all contain an original mistake: one too many zeros in the 804300 portion of the fully written out example: 745324'8043000 '700023'654321 ...

 Chuquet was, however, the original author of the earliest work using of a systematic, extended series of names ending in -illion or -yllion.
 The system in which the names million, billion, trillion, etc. refer to powers of one million is sometimes referred to as the Chuquet system.

 In 1514, Budaeus introduced the term Milliard or Milliart for 10^{12}, which was widely publicised around 1550 by the influential Jacques Peletier du Mans.
 Milliard was reduced to 10^{9} around the end of the 17th century, leaving the modern Long scale system.
 This system is sometimes referred to as the Chuquet-Peletier system.

 Much later, in France and in the US, a different system, the short scale, became established where the term billion signifies 10^{9}.

-Last century, England and other English-speaking countries joined the US and some countries in using the short scale system; whereas, France rejoined Germany, much of Europe, and some other countries in the Chuquet-Peletier, or long scale, system.
+In the 20th century, England and other English-speaking countries joined the USA and some countries in using the short-scale system, whereas France rejoined Germany, much of Europe, and some other countries in adopting a Chuquet-Peletier-based long-scale system for big numbers.